 This Parmesan roasted garlic bread is epic.
 Roasted garlic and herb butter smeared over homemade French bread making this the best garlic bread ever.

 This bread is a tad involved.
-From making the bread, roasting the garlic and cheese grating.
+From making the italian bread, roasting the garlic and cheese grating.
 To the mixing, bread-slicing, parsley chopping, buttah-smothering and baking.
 I need a nap just typing those exhausting words, but it was so worth all of that intense labor the moment this parmesan roasted garlic bread touched my palate.

 Now you don’t have to make your own loaf of French bread, but did I mention it’s worth it?
 Worth the time, worth the calories and worth the crumbs all over your face.